aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-types/custom-shapes/_index.md

 ![example1_image](custom_shape_1.png)

-##  Remove Points From the Shape
+##  Remove Points from Shape

-- Create an instance of [GeometryShape](https://apireference.aspose.com/slides/net/aspose.slides/geometryshape) class of type [ShapeType.Heart](https://apireference.aspose.com/slides/net/aspose.slides/shapetype)
+- Create an instance of [GeometryShape](https://apireference.aspose.com/slides/net/aspose.slides/geometryshape) class of type [ShapeType.Heart](https://apireference.aspose.com/slides/net/aspose.slides/shapetype).
-- Retrieve an instance of the [GeometryPath]() class from the shape
+- Retrieve an instance of the [GeometryPath]() class from the shape.
-- Remove segment of the path
+- Remove segment of the path.
-- Apply the path to the shape
+- Apply the path to the shape.

 ``` csharp
 using (Presentation pres = new Presentation())